puneeth108/Analysising-the-meta-image-data-of-the-unspash/README.md

 fractions (standard library)

-pip3 used to install the all liabaries for the project
+Using pip3 to install the all liabaries for the project

 🚀 Demo